MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 ##### Description

-Outputs a copyable text field.
+Outputs a read-only text field with a copy-to-clipboard shortcut.

 ##### Usage